RakhithJK/OfficeDev-teams-toolkit-wiki/Develop-single-sign-on-experience-in-Teams.md

 ### Teams Toolkit configuration files

 You can find your Teams Toolkit configuration files (`./teamsapp.yml`, `./teamsapp.local.yml`, etc.).
-Azure Active Directory related changes and configs needs to be added into your configuration files:
+Microsoft Entra related changes and configs needs to be added into your configuration files:

   - add `aadApp/create` under `provision`:
-    * For creating new Azure Active Directory apps used for SSO.
+    * For creating new Microsoft Entra apps used for SSO.
     * You can find more info [here](https://aka.ms/teamsfx-actions/aadapp-create)
   - add `aadApp/update` under `provision`
-    * For updating your Azure Active Directory app with Azure Active Directory app manifest in step 1.
+    * For updating your Microsoft Entra app with Microsoft Entra app manifest in step 1.
     * You can find more info [here](https://aka.ms/teamsfx-actions/aadapp-update)
   - update `file/createOrUpdateEnvironmentFile`
     * For adding following environment variables when local debug:
-      * M365_CLIENT_ID: Azure Active Directory app client id
+      * M365_CLIENT_ID: Microsoft Entra app client id
-      * M365_CLIENT_SECRET: Azure Active Directory app client secret
+      * M365_CLIENT_SECRET: Microsoft Entra app client secret
-      * M365_TENANT_ID: Tenant id of Azure Active Directory app
+      * M365_TENANT_ID: Tenant id of Microsoft Entra app
       * INITIATE_LOGIN_ENDPOINT: Login start page for authentication
-      * M365_AUTHORITY_HOST: Azure Active Directory app oauth authority host
+      * M365_AUTHORITY_HOST: Microsoft Entra app oauth authority host
-      * M365_APPLICATION_ID_URI: IdentifierUri for Azure Active Directory app
+      * M365_APPLICATION_ID_URI: IdentifierUri for Microsoft Entra app

 You can set following values if you are using TeamsFx Tab/Bot template.